Rayner Group – Data Protection Policy

-The identity of an individual requesting data under any of the rights listed above must be verified – you must immediately forward any Data Subject request you receive to the Legal Director.
+The identity of an individual requesting data under any of the rights listed above must be verified – you must immediately forward any Data Subject request you receive to the Rayner Group General Counsel.
 Do not allow third parties to persuade you into disclosing Personal Data without proper authorisation.

 To comply with GDPR, Rayner, as a Data Controller, must implement appropriate technical and organisational measures in an effective manner, to ensure compliance with data protection principles.
 The Data Controller is responsible for, and must be able to demonstrate, compliance with the data protection principles.

 Rayner is committed to having adequate resources and controls in place to ensure and to document GDPR compliance including: